David DePape trial: Opening statements lay out right-wing conspiracy theories defense says led to Paul Pelosi attack

 ALSO READ: News orgs file court motion seeking access to Pelosi attack evidence

+The defense is focusing on painting the why of the case, arguing DePape believes in far-right conspiracies including Hollywood and political elites promoting and facilitating the sexual abuse and trafficking of children..

+They haven't raised an insanity defense.
+What they're trying to do is, in a sense, use a back door to bring in some kind of mental insanity; that he's just crazy," said Little.
+"But that's not a defense unless you raise it as an insanity defense."

 Jurors for the federal trial were sworn in Monday.
-If convicted DePape could face life in prison.
+This trial is scheduled to continue Monday and run through next week.
+If convicted, DePape could face life in prison.

 DePape also faces separate state charges including attempted murder, residential burglary, and threats to a public official among other charges which could carry a 13 years-to-life sentence.
+The timing of that trial is scheduled to be determined at the end of the month.
 He has also pleaded not guilty to those charges.

 for more features.